 Check the programme for other activities such as body painting demonstrations, show cooking by top chocolate chefs and concerts so you get the most out of your visit.

-Don’t make the same mistake I did and end up missing the festival altogether.
-Although it spans four weeks, the main festival grounds are only open from Friday to Sunday.
+Don’t make the same mistake I did and end up missing the festival altogether!
+For 2019, the plan is to have the festival running every day from 25th April to 5th May but in previous years, the main festival grounds were only open from Friday to Sunday.

 For more information and the programme, check out the official website for the international chocolate festival in Óbidos.